 - Both rational and emotional intelligence have roles to play for “whole” leaders.

 Being mindful of emotional intelligence in the workplace does more for business leaders than provide them with a greater understanding of current and prospective employees’ skills and capabilities, it also gives them a broader perspective on their business as a whole.

-USC’s online Master of Science in Applied Psychology program can help you develop a sophisticated understanding of employee behavior and motivation.
+USC’s online Master of Science in Applied Psychology (MAPP) degree can help you develop a sophisticated understanding of employee behavior and motivation.
 The program is uniquely structured to explore human behavior in depth, which can help you develop the tools you’ll need to make informed real-world business decisions that affect both organizational and consumer behavior.
 Learn how you can help shape the future of business.